superhero/js.core/doc/book/2-code-quality/code-structure.md

 A coherent design is closely related to simplicity.
 A developer that is developing an operation in one part of the system will in the future need to integrate with, and work in, other parts of the system.
 When a developer work within different segments of the system, then a developers familiarity in each segment will reflect on the developers agile ability, the possibility to move between projects.

 A coherent design eases the ability to understand the system at scale.
 Successful systems grows beyond intention, an indisputable fact.
 The result is an increasing complexity, no matter how well designed the system is.
-An increased complexity generates unexpected behaviors that must be analysed to solve, resulting in greater costs.
-A greater understanding of the system will result in less costs for analytics needed to solve problems as they occur.
+An increased complexity generates unexpected behaviors that must be analyses to solve, resulting in greater costs.
+A greater understanding of the system will result in less costs for analytic needed to solve problems as they occur.

 ---